Bartosso/LocalProxy/doc/Api.md

 }
 ```

-If a target (One Frame API) is unreachable that means the cache is empty, so if a user asks proxy for the proper pair but there is no
+If a target (One Frame API) is unreachable, that means the cache is empty, so if a user asks proxy for the proper pair but there is no
 value in the cache - the user will get an empty response with status code 502.